nyudlts/findingaids_docs/overview/system-overview.md

       * then the EAD Publisher calls the `deploy` script that...
         * removes the outdated finding aid from the AWS S3 bucket
         * copies the new finding aid to the AWS S3 bucket
-        * invalidates the URLs for the finding aid in the AWS CloudFront CDN
+        * invalidates the URLs for the finding aid in the AWS CloudFront Content Delivery Network
         * enqueues a Git Transactor (GT) `add` task for the EAD
         * returns to the EAD Publisher home screen